johngage/critical-infrastructure/content/home/try.md

 {{% cta cta_link="./course/" cta_text="Explore online courses available to all" %}}

-Core components explore the relationship between science and decision-making about who does what to whom to bring about the most rapid change to modify the rate of climate change.
+What you need to know to  explore science and decision-making:   who does what to whom to modify the rate of climate change.